EvanCesanek/Ouvrai/README.md

 ## Consent

-**Always replace the placeholder `studyname/src/static/consent.pdf` with your own consent form!**
+**Replace the placeholder consent forms located at `config/consent/consent.(pdf|jpg)` with your own IRB-approved consent form!**

-- For VR studies, include a **.jpg image** of the consent form, due to current limitations on displaying pdf files in some VR web browsers.
+- For VR studies, you must include a **.jpg image** of the consent form, due to current limitations on displaying pdf files in some VR web browsers.
+We recommend exporting a relatively low-quality JPG (<250 KB) that is readable but does not take long to load.

 ## Structure

 - _`ouvrai/lib/components/`_ contains the **Ouvrai** component library.
 These components are imported in _`src/index.js`_ to help manage the various processes of a well-functioning experiment.
 The `Experiment` component is the most important.
 You must create an instance of the Experiment component with `const exp = new Experiment({...})` as the first step in all experiments.
-The constructor takes a single argument, which is an object where many configuration options and experiment settings should be specified.
+The constructor takes a single argument, an object where a wide variety of configuration options and experiment settings should be specified.
 See the template experiments for examples.
 - The _`src/`_ folder contains all the source code and other assets needed for an experiment.
   - `src/index.js` is the main experiment code that you would edit for a new experiment.
-  - `src/static/` is a static assets folder.
-Any files you add here will be available for reference by filename in your experiment code.
+  - `src/public/` is a static assets folder.
+Any files in here are available for reference by filename in your experiment code.
+  - Assets that are not located in `src/public/` can be [imported as URLs](https://vitejs.dev/guide/assets.html).

 ## Configuration

-You should get familiar with the various fields in the `study-config.js` file, which is required for each experiment.
+Familiarize yourself with the various fields in the `study-config.js` file, which is required for each experiment.
 These fields control how a study appears to participants on Prolific or MTurk (Title, Requirements, Summary, Instructions) and how it behaves (Reward, Total Available Places, Completion Time, Allowlist/Blocklist, etc).